fogleman/hmm/README.md

 ### Border

 A border can be added to the mesh with the `--border-size` and `--border-height` flags.
+The heightmap will be padded by `border-size` pixels before triangulating.
+The (pre-scaled) Z value of the border can be set with `border-height` which defaults to 1.

 ### Filters

 A Gaussian blur can be applied with the `--blur` flag.
 This is particularly useful for noisy images.

 The heightmap can be inverted with the `--invert` flag.
+This is useful for [lithophanes](https://en.wikipedia.org/wiki/Lithophane).

 ### Performance